-Please tick to confirm the following:

-I am aware of the University's disciplinary regulations concerning conduct in examinations and, in particular, of the regulations on plagiarism.
-The thesis I am submitting is entirely my own work except where otherwise indicated.
-It has not been submitted, either wholly or substantially, for another Honour School or degree of this University, or for a degree at any other institution.
-I have clearly signalled the presence of quoted or paraphrased material and referenced all sources.
-I have acknowledged appropriately any assistance I have received in addition to that provided by my [supervisor/adviser].
-I have not sought assistance from any professional agency.

-I agree to retain an electronic version of the work and to make it available on request from the Chair of Examiners should this be required in order to confirm my word count or to check for plagiarism.

-Candidate's signature: Date: [Additional signature: Date:]
+Name (in capitals): Candidate number: College (in capitals): [Supervisor/Adviser:] Title of thesis (in capitals): Word count: Please tick to confirm the following: I am aware of the University's disciplinary reguland, in particular, of the regulations on plagiarism e e e e e e e e e e e e e e e e e e e The thesis I am submitting is entirely my own w ork except where otherwise indicated.
+It has not been submitted, either wholly or substa degree of this University, or for a degree at any of • I have clearly signalled the presence of quoted of sources. r paraphrased material and referenced all I have acknowledged appropriately any assistant provided by my [supervisor/adviser]. ce I have received in addition to that I have not sought assistance from any profession nal agency.
+I agree to retain an electronic version of the work and should this be required in order to confirm my word of Examiner Candidate's signature: Date: [Additional signature: Date: 1